 Free Craft Projects.

-Below you will find a selection of free craft projects containing projects based around the national curriculum to help children with their homework.
+Below you will find a selection of free craft projects containing projects based on the national curriculum to help children with their homework.
 They are for you to make and do in your own time.
-They will range from Easy to hard depending on the time they take and the amount of components involved in making them.
+They will range from Easy to hard depending on the time they take and a number of components involved in making them.
 They are all our own designs and have been made by us and photographed in stages of construction to help show you what to do with clear step by step instructions to follow to completion.

 We hope you enjoy making them as much as we did.

 In this quick and easy craft project you will be making a realistic looking Spring Daffodil like the ones in the picture.
 This is a great little project which requires the minimum amount of materials.
 It is very easy and would be ideal for the Easter holidays and spring celebrations, and best of all, it takes very little time.